mate-academy/py-game-models/README.md

 The player has an opportunity to become a member of a guild.
 It has:
 - `name` - a *unique* char field with the maximum length of 255 characters.
-- `description` - a text field, can be blank.
+- `description` - a text field, can be null.

 #### 4. Player model